 Dr. Trevor Weston is Professor at Drew University in the Department of Music.
 Weston’s compositions have been called a “gently syncopated marriage of intellect and feeling.”
-(Detroit Free Press) Weston’s honors include the George Ladd Prix de Paris from the University of California, Berkeley, a Goddard Lieberson Fellowship from the American Academy of Arts and Letters, and residencies at the Virginia Center for the Creative Arts and the MacDowell Colony.
-The Boston Children’s Chorus commissioned Weston’s Truth Tones for a national television broadcast honoring Dr. Martin Luther King Jr. in 2009.
-The Washington Chorus, directed by Julian Wachner, featured Weston’s music in the first annual “New Music for a New Age” concert series in 2009.
-In 2010, Trilogy: An Opera Company premiered Trevor Weston’s 50-minute dramatic work 4 honoring the lives of the four girls killed in the 1963 Birmingham AL church bombing.
-The Manhattan Choral Ensemble premiered Weston’s Paths of Peace in 2012 for choir and chamber orchestra using the text of the Long Island slave, Jupiter Hammond, in 2012.
-Griot Legacies for adult and children’s and orchestra celebrates the African American Spiritual in new ways.
+The Boston Children’s Chorus commissioned Weston’s Truth Tones for a national television broadcast honoring Dr. Martin Luther King, Jr. in 2009.
+In 2010, Trilogy: An Opera Company premiered Weston’s 50-minute dramatic work 4 honoring the lives of the four girls killed in the 1963 Birmingham, AL church bombing.
+The Manhattan Choral Ensemble premiered Weston’s Paths of Peace for choir and chamber orchestra using the text of the Long Island slave, Jupiter Hammond, in 2012.
+Griot Legacies for adult and children’s and orchestra celebrates the African-American spiritual in new ways.
 It was premiered by the Boston Landmarks Orchestra in 2014.
 Carnegie Hall co-commissioned Weston’s Flying Fish and hosted its world premiere in 2017 by the American Composer’s Orchestra.
 Also, in 2017, the Colour of Music Festival commissioned and premiered Weston’s Unburied, Unmourned, Unmarked, which Weston is currently expanding into Casop: A Requiem for Rice, a longer dramatic work for voices and full orchestra.